Simiran987/Simiran987.github.io/README.md

 ### Run tests

 ### Deployment
-The HTML files can be deployed using the LAMP for more details (https://lakebrains.com/how-to-deploy-single-website-using-lamp-on-ubuntu-server/)
+The HTML file has been deployed using GitHub pages.

 ## Author